Symbian9/qmapshack-doc-wiki/DocControlMapDem.md

 ![Alt text](images/DocControlMapDem/maproom6.png)

-Use the checkboxes to control what major map elements are displayed.
+Use the check boxes to control what major map elements are displayed.
 For example you can overlay your raster map with a vector map and display the points of interest only, to add more information to your map.

 ### DEM Files